 The Stick-Up cam offers 1080p high definition video and an impressive 150-degree horizontal and 85-degree vertical field of view.
 In our living room, that meant that the view stretched all the way into the kitchen and the entryway of the home.
 Despite sitting a bit low on a window sill, the screen also captured activity from birds flying pretty high in the sky from windows across the way.
 Like with many cameras, there was a slight fisheye distortion, but it had no effect on our ability to see activity.

 As for night vision, Ring shines here, too, at least in the foreground.
 Like with all cameras that feature night vision, the further away from the lenses, the grainier the image.
 But the Stick-Up Cam provides more than adequate identification in low light.
+Ring recently added color night vision for all its wired devices, allowing for clearer, better visibility for both live view and recorded motion.
+This feature works well, providing crisper images.

 The Ring app makes setting up motion zones easy: Just use your finger to drag an eight-pointed shape around the space you want the camera to pay attention to motion in.
 That way you can eliminate places like the floor, where Fido is setting off the cameras by prancing around.